yochaigal/cairn/wip/backgrounds/scrivener.md

 # Scrivener

-> You transcribe ancient texts and illuminate manuscripts, recording the acts of those of far greater impact.
-Or so you thought...
+> You record ancient texts and illuminate manuscripts, recording the voices of the clever, the great, and the powerful.
+You will prove that the pen truly is mightier than the sword.

 ## Names